johnny353535/yoi/docs/_pages/modules/remove.md

 ---

 ## Remove

-Create elements (eg. buttons) that remove their parent element or any other target-element from the current document/page.
+<p class="intro">Create elements (eg. buttons) that remove their parent element or any other target-element from the current document/page.</p>

 |         |                                                                |
 | -       | -                                                              |